 Those of our readers who have never turned their attention to this anomaly, will be very surprised, because instead of the expected continuous distribution of MP along the length of the coil, in reality we will see a very different picture.

-If you hold a compass the ends L2, you first think that the coil is formed of a monopole, because both ends of the compass will show the same pole.
-In fact, the distribution of MP in the coil will be as shown in (2.2), where positive values of H correspond to one pole and negative to the other.
+The distribution of MP in the coil will be as shown in (2.2), where positive values of H correspond to one pole and negative to the other.
 This corresponds to the full wave distribution in classical DL with two obvious differences: the electric field (E) here continuously over the entire length, and the graph of the distribution of magnetic offset and is shown without the module!
 These differences are shown in figures 2.3 (the distribution of magnetic and electric fields in a classic full wave DL) and 2.4 (the distribution of magnetic and electric fields with slow waves).

 But how is this possible?
 Indeed, the frequency of the generator G1 corresponds to hundredths classic wavelength.
 Here we must recall that in the theory of long lines, wave propagation speed near light, and from it we reckon the wavelength.
 To be more precise, the classical wave speed in DL is considered as the speed of light multiplied by a factor that takes into account the properties of the conductor.
 But for copper, or even wire insulation it will value slightly different from unity, but not of the order of 1/100.
 So, we are dealing with a fundamentally different type of waves!
 Next, we will continue our study of the unusual properties of these fields and the waves we call slow or magnetic.